mahowik/MahoRotorF4-Discovery/README.md

    Blue: state of GPS

 Big thanks to SergDoc for full set of drivers related to stm32f4 & baseflight https://github.com/SergDoc/Nev_MultirotorControl

-Also thanks to the projects:
+Also big thanks for the projects:
 - AQ32
 - FF32
 - MWArmF4
 - BaseFlight & MultiWii by default of cause :)

-Enjoy but remember it's not tested in air! ;)
+Enjoy but remember it's not tested in air yet! ;)